Travel Hacks for Food Fun While Flying

 Flying can be stressful.
 You can multiply that stress by the number of kids you have if you’re traveling with the family.
 (And then multiply THAT by 1,000.)
 Between the clothes and toiletries, stuffed animals they can’t go anywhere without, and of course, the snacks, it can take days just to pack for a 5 year old.
 Take a deep breath; there are some simple tips that can help parents when it comes to kids’ food and snacks while traveling.

-Annie Hacohen, mom of two young boys and food blogger at WifeLife, offers her wisdom as a seasoned parent.
+Annie Hacohen, mom of two young boys and food blogger, offers her wisdom as a seasoned parent.
 In addition to Hacohen’s pro tips, Asia and I’lah Frazier provide some real-world food hacks that may be able to take you all the way to your destination without a snack meltdown.

 Cook simple snacks on the plane